25th Annual Ann Ferren Conference on Teaching, Research and Learning

 This session offers faculty and staff to share ideas on the challenges and opportunities presented by the drive toward greater multi-or cross-disciplinarity in higher education, the emergence of new subjects across college campuses, and changes in the job market from changes that impact internships, experiential learning and skills building needs.

-A list of breakfast discussion topics will be available on this page starting in mid-December.
-If you would like to propose your own topic, and/or host a table at the breakfast, please go to HERE.
+If you would like to propose your own topic, and/or host a table at the breakfast, please go HERE.

 Do you believe students today read and write differently because of social media?
 This session will examine how a constant stream of on-screen information affects the ability to think and write clearly.
 The panel will discuss ways to combine traditional learning techniques with today’s technology.